Stromweld/kickstart/README.md

 See this site for additional boot options and their descriptions <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/chap-anaconda-boot-options>

-Note that using vnc will cause the system to wait for a connection before continuing to load and run installer.
+Note: that using vnc will cause the system to wait for a connection before continuing to load and run installer.
-Simply remove `inst.vnc` and `inst.headless` parts if you have access to the console or wish to have it fully automated.
+Simply remove comment out vnc and text lines at the begining of the kickstart file if you have access to the console or wish to have it fully automated.
 It may take a long time for installation and before your system reboots into a usable state.

 If DHCP is not available change `ip=dhcp` to something like `ip=<ip>::<gateway>:<netmask>::<interface>:none`